Andorta/payments-reliability-milestone/README.md

 Conflict prevention: reuse the same key with a different request body → 409 Conflict.

-2) Provider outage → webhook finalization
+2) Provider outage to webhook finalization

 The provider is simulated and occasionally times out.